RobKnowles248/book-club/README.md

 # Book Club

 A book review website where user's can write and share reviews for specific books.

+Created for my Code Institute Backend Development Milestone Project.

+A link to the live site can be found [here]().

 ## UX

 ### Primary Goals

+To create a site where user's can easily write, share and read book reviews and find new books they want to read.

 ### Developer Goals

+- To gain experience using Flask and MongoDB to create a full stack site backed by a well designed database.
+- To create a site where I will be able to find new good books to read.

 ### User Stories